shizukaziye/MudaeFarm/README.md

 ### Miscellaneous

 - MudaeFarm will periodically send `$tu` command to determine the claiming cooldown and rolling interval.
 To disable this behavior, change `state_update_command` to `""`.
-MudaeFarm will attempt to claim all subsequent matching rolls regardless of cooldown.
+When disabled, all subsequent matching rolls will be claimed regardless of cooldown.
 - Autorolling is adaptive to the reset time determined by `$tu`.
 Change `interval_override_minutes` to override the interval in *minutes*.